veritas44/BoZoN/readme.md

 - marked.js : (https://github.com/chjj/marked)
 - vanillajs : (my own lib, very tiny)

-## Support & donate
-You can support us using paypal or bitcoin with this page: [Donate](http://bozon.pw/static1/donate) [Contribuir](http://bozon.pw/static5/contribuir) [Faire un don](http://bozon.pw/static8/faire-un-don)

 ## Licence
-All Bozon code and all the personal libs used in it are distributed under AGPL: feel free to fork, adapt, distribute, comment etc but please, keep your fork free too ;-)
+All Xdrive code and all the personal libs used in it are distributed under AGPL: feel free to fork, adapt, distribute, comment etc but please, keep your fork free too ;-)

 ## FAQ